VC-MIPI-modules/vc_mipi_nvidia/doc/BLACK_LEVEL.md

 With initialization of the driver, an optimal default value according to the manufacturers proposal will be set.
 Unfortunately the v4l2-ctl won't reflect the initial value until it is modified manually by the user.
-That means if the driver is starting up, the sensors default value is set, depending on the given Bit-Mode, but the
+That means if the driver is starting up, the sensors default value is set, depending on the given Bit-mode, but the
 ```
 v4l2-ctl -l
 ```
 call would show a black_level value of 0.
-For the time being there is no appropriate solution in order to satisfy all supported sensors, because the initial value of this control is being held in the tegracam_ctrls.c
+For the time being there is no appropriate solution for this behaviour, because the initial value of this control is being held in the tegracam_ctrls.c